k2datascience/ds-foundations/3-statistics-probability.md

 ### <a name="section-c"></a>3.
 Assignments

-1. Read the entire book.
-Complete the 1st exercise at the end of each chapter.
-The rest are optional, but highly recommended.
+1. Complete 1 of the course options.
+2. Read through the additional topics.